Timmy-Ezekiel/alx-system_engineering-devops/0x00-shell_basics/README.md

 * ./6-firstdirectory: This create a directory called my_first_directory in the /tmp/ directory

 * ./7-movethatfile: This move the betty file from /tmp/ to /tmp/my_first_diretory

+* ./8-firstdelet: This script delete the betty created in /tmp/my_first_directory